-The extra_diagnostics:ND51_satellite and extra_diagnostics:ND51b_satellite contain settings for the GEOS-Chem satellite timeseries diagnostics..
+The extra_diagnostics:ND51_satellite and extra_diagnostics:ND51b_satellite contain settings for the GEOS-Chem satellite timeseries diagnostics.
 These will be replaced by GEOS-Chem History diagnostics (in netCDF format) in an upcoming version.

-CH4 simulation options
+Hg simulation options

-This section of geoschem_config.yml is included for the CH4 simulation:
+This section of geoschem_config.yml is included for the mercury (Hg) simulation: